Dual complementary polynomials of graphs and combinatorial interpretation on the values of the Tutte polynomial at positive integers: Modular complementary polynomials

 (e) For a subset $X\subseteq E$ and an orientation $\rho\in\mathcal{O}(G)$, we identify the edge set $E(G/X)$ as $E-X$, write the restriction of $\rho$ to $X$ as $\rho_{|X}$, and the induced orientation by $\rho$ on $G/X$ as $\rho_{/X}$.
 If $X=E(C_\rho)$, then $\rho_{/X}$ is acyclic and $\rho_{|X}$ is totally cyclic.
 Thus

-The last equality follows from the decomposition (\ref{Tau-Decom}) to the graph $G/X$ and the decomposition (\ref{Phi-Decom}) to $G|X$.
+The last equality follows from the decomposition (\ref{Tau-Decom}) to graph $G/X$ and the decomposition (\ref{Phi-Decom}) to graph $G|X$.
 Analogously,

-The last equality follows from the decomposition (\ref{Bar-Tau-Decom}) to the graph $G/X$ and the decomposition (\ref{Bar-Phi-Decom}) to the graph $G|X$. {$\Box$} There are specific combinatorial interpretations on $\kappa$ and $\bar\kappa$ at some special integers, similar to that of Corollary~\ref{Integral-Kappa-Special}.
+The last equality follows from the decomposition (\ref{Bar-Tau-Decom}) to graph $G/X$ and the decomposition (\ref{Bar-Phi-Decom}) to graph $G|X$. {$\Box$} There are specific combinatorial interpretations on $\kappa$ and $\bar\kappa$ at some special integers, similar to that of Corollary~\ref{Integral-Kappa-Special}.
 The special values of the Tutte polynomial $T_G$ in the following corollary are observed directly by Gioan \cite{Gioan} by cycle-cocycle reversing systems.
+Recall that $\mathcal{O}_\CU(G)$ ($\mathcal{O}_\EU(G)$) is the set of orientations $\rho$ on $G$ such that $(G,\rho)$ is a locally directed cut (directed Eulerian subgraph), and that $\mathcal{O}_\CE(G)$ is the set of orientations $\rho$ on $G$ such that $(G,\rho)$ is an edge-disjoint union of a locally directed cut and a directed Eulerian subgraph.
+Note that